 While surgical robots offer some advantages over the human hand, we are still a long way from the day when autonomous robots will operate on people without human interaction.
 But, with advances in computer power and artificial intelligence, it could be that in this century scientists will design a robot that can locate abnormalities in the human body, analyze them and operate to correct those abnormalities without any human guidance.

-To learn more about robots, medicine and related topics, take a look at the links on the next page.
+To learn more about robots, medicine and related topics, take a look at the links below.